srg-imperial/GrayC/ISSTA-2023-AE/README.md

 cp -r /home/user42/fuzzers/copy_5/llvm-csmith-5/llvm-fuzzer-build/fuzzer-output-directory/ AFLCompiler
 ```

-We measured the throughput of Csmith vs. GrayC on 2-core, 8 GB, Intel, Ubuntu 20.04, virtual machine for 24 hours.

 --- OLD TEXT --- NEED TO RUN AND MOVE UP
 Tools' Evaluation in the paper